 Also of interest is that Demarest has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 19.96% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Demarest telecommute to their jobs.
+Overall, about 19.96% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Demarest is a great place for families with children to consider.
-First of all, many other families with children live here, making Demarest a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Demarest has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Demarest is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Demarest’s overall crime rate is lower than average for the country.

 One downside of living in Demarest is that it can take a long time to commute to work.
 In Demarest, the average commute to work is 37.94 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the borough, so leaving the car at home and taking transit is often a viable alternative.

-In Demarest, a lot of people use the bus to get to work every day though Demarest is a relatively small borough.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Demarest has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

 The per capita income in Demarest in 2022 was $106,410, which is wealthy relative to New Jersey and the nation.
 This equates to an annual income of $425,640 for a family of four.